 A: Chances are you’re doing nothing wrong at all, except perhaps thinking wrong about progress.
 One of the biggest reasons you feel discouraged is because so much of the rest of modern life has become fast, easy and instant.
 Then, when some old fashioned challenge comes along that has not been so thoroughly modernized and simplified, it seems unreasonably daunting compared with the rest of modern life.
-Although it’s much, much easier to learn woodworking today than it was even 30 years ago, the process of learning to work with wood is still a challenge that has not been smoothed over to the extent that much of the rest of modern life has been.
+Although it’s much, much easier to learn woodworking today than it was even 30 years ago, the process of learning to work with wood is still a challenge that has not been smoothed over to the same extent that much of the rest of modern life has been.
 You see this dynamic crop up again and again these days.
 I find it interesting, for example, to see how many young people react when they become parents for the first time.
 Despite the fact that the technical job of parenting has been made so much easier with disposable diapers, ready-made baby foods, baby monitors, state subsidized daycare, electronic entertainment options, fancy high chairs, etc. the gains in ease with parenting are not as great as with the rest of our easy modern life.
-So, in this context, parenting (especially parenting a newborn), seems like some insane challenge that completely overwhelms many new parents.
+So, in this context, parenting (especially parenting a newborn), seems like some insane and impossible challenge that completely overwhelms many new parents.
 They’re shocked in a way that former generations were not because former generations had a much harsher life generally than we do now, even before a baby came along.

 It takes a while for the internal definition of “difficult” to get recalibrated to the not-entirely-tamed reality of parenting (and woodworking).
 This recalibration is one of the many benefits of being a parent because it leads people away from our natural tendency towards selfishness as well as impatience.
 A similar dynamic unfolds when learning to play a musical instrument, learning a new language, or mastering any new skill, including woodworking.

 When it comes to learning a complex skill, my own approach is this: The job will take as long as it takes.
 Remove any time expectations from your mind and you’ll learn better and faster, eliminating the source of discouragement.
 This said, it is vital to try and work more efficiently, but never at the cost of quality.
 Eventually, after several years, the magic of experience will kick in and quality will come together along with speed and freedom from errors.
-I made tons of mistakes of design and workmanship when I began woodworking in high school 40 years ago, but now I rarely make any significant errors.
+I made tons of mistakes of design and workmanship when I began woodworking in high school 40+ years ago, but now I rarely make any significant errors.
 There’s no magic to it, just do the work, aim towards excellence consistently, then speed will develop in time.
+Give it time.
 The danger with the discouragement you feel is that it is very likely to cause you to give up before real skills have developed.
 I see this happen all the time.

-Time + Right Efforts = Success
+Time plus Right Efforts = Success

 Impatience is the thing that makes you discouraged and impatience is your biggest enemy.
 One last thought . . . educational TV shows and YouTube videos can offer a lot of value, but they can also trigger disappointment and discouragement for exactly the reasons you mentioned.
-Always remember that what you see on a screen (and especially TV screens) is largely fantasy.
+Always remember that what you see on a screen (and especially YouTube) is largely fantasy.
+Same for TV.
 The process being shown has been sped up perhaps 10 times by editing, and it’s also made to look more beautiful and interesting with clever camera angles and artificial drama added.
 I find it fascinating (and somewhat grieving) that there are hundreds of thousands of people in the world who would much rather watch light rays come out of a box portraying something like woodworking, than actually getting right down to the struggle and joy themselves.

 I’ve created hundreds of how-to woodworking articles for this website.
 Simply type “woodworking” into the magnifying glass at the top right of this page and you’ll find them.
 Learning from the experiences of others is an excellent way to make your learning phase as short and efficient as possible.
 Just remember that you need to be prepared to struggle, and to ignore the clock and any expectations you might have for yourself based on what you see in others.
 And now that I think of it, isn’t this a life skill generally?

 Click here to learn five deep and useful woodworking tricks.
 These are things I’ve learned over the decades and they’ll help any beginner a lot.
 I expect at least some of these will be brand new to you.